flatironinstitute/sciware/26_DataFormats/main.md

   - e.g. Position & velocity of object over time
   - Observables have *distinct* meanings
   - in this example, `t` separates discrete sets
+- We'll be talking about the composite case

 ### Parts of composite data